 THEN, there is a second step: you have to go into each Hardware Keyboard for which you've added a system software keyboard, and make sure it is NOT set to "Automatic".

-Finally, once this is done and you have successfully switched between the different layouts on the hardware keyboard using PadKeys, you can then remove the system software keyboards if desired.
-The hardware layouts will still remain.
+Finally, once this is done and you have successfully switched between the different layouts on the hardware keyboard using PadKeys, you can then usually remove the system software keyboards if desired.
+The hardware layouts should still remain.
+(But in the case they disappear you'll have to repeat this process.)

 Yes, this is confusing. :-}